 After his return from France in 1785, Franklin became, at the age of seventy-nine, the President and effective Governor of Pennsylvania for three years.
 He was also a member of the Constitutional Convention in Philadelphia in 1787.
 Though enfeebled by ill-health, his few contributions to the Convention were important.
 Together with George Washington, he acted as a senior statesman willing to lend his authority to the compromises they deemed necessary to forge a Constitution capable of serving the new nation.

 Also in 1787, Franklin became President of the Pennsylvania Anti-Slavery Society.
-In earlier years he had not only owned household slaves, but had profited from slave advertisements in his newspapers.
-However, his views changed over time and he became first an advocate of "negro education" and then of Abolition, widely circulating Josiah Wedgwood’s "Am I not a Man and a Brother" anti-slavery medallions because he believed them to have "an Effect equal to that of the best written Pamphlet, in procuring Favour to those oppressed People."5
+In earlier years he had not only owned enslaved people but had profited from including slave advertisements in his newspapers.
+However, his views changed over time and he became first an advocate of "negro education" and then of abolition.
+He widely circulated Josiah Wedgwood’s "Am I not a Man and a Brother" anti-slavery medallions because he believed them to have "an Effect equal to that of the best written Pamphlet, in procuring Favour to those oppressed People."5

 In the final letters between Washington and Franklin - with the victorious general serving as his nation’s Founding President, and America’s greatest ever polymath approaching the very end of his long and extraordinary life – a great affection was added to the two men’s customary mutual respect and admiration.
 In his will, Franklin bequeathed Washington something very special: the walking stick, adorned with a "cap of liberty", that he had accepted in 1783 as America’s minister plenipotentiary in France.
 Franklin died on 17 April 1790.